|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 F6F-5 Hellcat Bureau Number 71441

-Pilot August force landed January 4, 1945 taken to Yokosuka
+Pilot August force landed January 4, 1945 aircraft transported to Yokosuka and painted in Japanese markings

 Captured Japanese Aircraft